BangerTech/BambuCAM/README.md

 - [Support](#support)

 ## What is BambuCAM?
-BambuCAM is a user-friendly web application for monitoring BambuLab 3D printers.
+BambuCAM is a user-friendly web application for monitoring different 3D printers (Bambulab X1C, Creality / Moonraker, OctoPrint).
 It supports both local and cloud printers, offering enhanced video streaming through go2rtc integration and a clean, modern interface.

 ### Features
-- 🎥 Enhanced live camera feeds with go2rtc integration
+- 🎥 Enhanced live camera feeds with [go2rtc](https://github.com/AlexxIT/go2rtc) integration
 - 🖱️ Drag & drop interface for camera arrangement
 - 🖥️ Fullscreen mode for each printer
 - ➕ Easy adding and removing of printers
 - 🔄 Improved stream stability and auto-reconnection
-- 🌐 Support for Bambu Cloud printers
+- 🌐 Support for Bambu Cloud printers ( no videostreaming on Cloud Mode yet )
 - 🔔 Status notifications and monitoring
 - 🚀 Optimized performance with nginx
 - 📱 Responsive design for all devices